Newsarama: History

+Message board column

 Newsarama began in mid-1995 as a series of Internet forum postings on the Prodigy comic book message boards by fan Mike Doran.
 In the forum postings, Doran shared comic book-related news items he had found across the World Wide Web and, as these postings became more regular and read widely, he gave them the title "Prodigy Comic Book Newswire."

 In January 1997, Doran began to post a version of the column titled The Comics Newswire on Usenet's various rec.arts.comics communities.
-The name of the column evolved to The Newswire, and then to CBI Newsarama, before finally becoming Newsarama in 1998.
+The name of the column evolved to The Newswire, and then to CBI Newsarama, before finally becoming Newsarama in 1998, with the help of co-creator Matt Brady.
+That year, Doran broke the news of Jim Lee's sale of WildStorm to DC Comics, solidifying Newsarama as a major source for industry news.

-The posts quickly became popular due to the speed of reporting via the Internet.
-This meant Doran could break stories faster than other comic book news sources that appeared in printed publications, as the printed stories had to be fully edited weeks before they were released.
-By the time other online comic journalists arrived on the scene, Newsarama already had become an established brand.
-Although the column in its earliest forms reported both news and rumors, it later adopted a standard journalistic news approach.
+Newsarama became one of the first online news sources for the comic book industry, allowing it to gain popularity when it could break stories faster than other comic book news sources that appeared in printed publications.
+Although the column in its earliest forms reported both news and rumors, it later adopted a more journalistic news approach.

+Newsarama column and standalone site

 Doran's postings left Usenet in 1998, becoming a Newsarama column on such websites as Mania.com, AnotherUniverse.com, Fandom.com and Comicon.com.

-The Newsarama column became a semi-autonomous site, hosted by Kevin Smith's ViewAskew.com network of sites, in August 2002.
+In August 2002, the Newsarama column became a semi-autonomous site, hosted by Kevin Smith's ViewAskew.com network of sites.
+Three months later, Doran left Newsarama to take a staff position at Marvel Comics.
+Brady took over writing for the site.